STOP THE WAR ON CHILDREN

 The next thing Ismail remembers is waking up in hospital, and discovering he had shrapnel all over his body.

 “I had a fragment next to my eye and a fragment in my leg.
 My foot is broken and fractured – twisted and broken near my toes.
 There’s [shrapnel] in my little toe.”

 Ismail’s first thought was for his friends.
 “One of my friends was hit and died.
 Three more were injured.”
 Ismail was one of several children needing emergency medical care.
-Save the Children provided funding for hospital care, and we also supported their families, ensuring they had food and shelter.
+Save the Children supported his hospital care, and we also supported children’s families, ensuring they had food and shelter.